DEFRA/wildlife-licencing/README.md

 (The secrets for the test environment may be obtained from graham.willis@defra.gov.uk)

-If you receive the secrets, please remember to ignore them in git, by running:
+If you receive the secrets, please remember to ignore them in git, by running
-- git update-index --assume-unchanged docker/env/aqp-secrets.env
+`git update-index --assume-unchanged docker/env/aqp-secrets.env`

 Alternatively set the environment variables in the running shell or your IDE